vlang/v/vlib/vweb/README.md

 and you have a file /var/share/myassets/main.css .
 => That file will be available at URL: http://server/assets/main.css .

+mount_static_folder_at can be used to limit the static resources to a specific host.

 #### -serve_static

 Serves a file static.
 `url` is the access path on the site, `file_path` is the real path to the file, `mime_type` is the file type

+host_serve_static can be used to limit the static resources to a specific host.

 **Example:**